githubuserpk/cloudrun-basics-repo-v2/readme-setup.txt

 Step 04: In github UI, create a git hub actions template for cloud run.
 It will create the
     workflows and the yml file

+Step 05: Give permissions to cicd service account separately as it has UBLA enabled, so even if you give perms at project level, it does not matter

+gsutil iam ch ^
+  serviceAccount:cloudrun-cicd-sa@pk-aiproject.iam.gserviceaccount.com:roles/storage.objectAdmin ^
+  gs://pk-aiproject_cloudbuild